juliajconti/juliajconti.github.io/content/publication/CSC26/index.md

 ---
-title: "What's going on?
-Surprising difficulties in complex relational rule discovery"
+title: "Confidence in Context: How Self-Beliefs Shape Discovery"

 authors:
   - admin